Nipunbhardwaj0001/Car_pooling/README.md

 # Car-Pooling System

 ## Overview
-The Car Pooling Management System is a web-based application that allows users to share rides efficiently.
+The Car Pooling System is a web-based application that allows users to share rides efficiently.
 The system enables users to offer rides, find carpooling partners, and manage bookings seamlessly.

 ## Features
 - User Authentication (Login/Signup)